BuzzFeedNews/bikeshare-data-sources/README.md

 - __Coverage__: 2013-07-01 to 2014-02-28
 - __Extra fields__: gender (subscribers only), birth year (subscribers only)

-CitiBike provides month-by-month downloads of its trip history data.
+Citi Bike provides month-by-month downloads of its trip history data.
 To download all available months and merge them into a single CSV file, use [the Bash script included in this repository](scripts/nyc-citibike/fetch-all.sh):

 ```sh
 ./scripts/nyc-citibike/fetch-all.sh > PATH/TO/FILE.csv